AnnieCannons/intro-to-programming-curriculum/terminal/git/git-setup-guide.md

 ### Accept Your GitHub Collaboration Invitation

-Your instructor will add you to a private repository.
+Your instructor will add you by GitHub username to a private repository.
 This is so that you can tell if you authenticated to GitHub correctly.
 If you did, then you'll be able to clone the repository successfully.

 **Once they've added you**, you should get an email inviting you to join a repository as a collaborator, and you can follow these steps to get added to the repository:

 1. **Find the email**.
 If you have trouble finding the email, it should have a "from" field that's the private repo's owner's username (ask your instructor if you're not sure) and a "subject" field  with the private repo's owner's username and "invited you to".
-6. **Click the link** in the email that says **"View invitation"**.
+2. **Click the link** in the email that says **"View invitation"**.
-7. That will take you to a page where you can **click "Accept invitation"**.
+3. That will take you to a page where you can **click "Accept invitation"**.

 ### Install GitHub's Git Credential Manager

 Now that you're on the repo, we can get you authorized to GitHub using Git Credential Manager.

-8. Now they can go back to their terminal and install Git Credential Manager.
-They can enter the commands `brew tap microsoft/git` followed by `brew install --cask git-credential-manager-core`.
-It may ask them for their password, which can throw them off, since terminals don't show password input.
+1. Let's go back to the terminal and install Git Credential Manager.
+The first step is to enter the command `brew tap microsoft/git` in the terminal, then hit return.
-9. Then they can clone down the private repo with `git clone`, which will open a window asking if they want to sign in.
-Once they say they do, it will then open their default browser, and by signing in (or being signed in already) they will automatically be authorized to GitHub.
+2. Then enter the command `brew install --cask git-credential-manager-core` and press return.
+It _may_ ask you for their password, which would be your **password to your computer**.
+It may still not show your input as you type your password.
+2. Now it's time to **clone down the private repo** and make sure you're authorized.
+Enter the command `git clone [repo url]`, with the `[repo url]`portion replaced with the url your instructor will give you.
+3. It will now ask you if you want to sign in with your browser, which you do.
+4. It should switch you to your default browser and ask you to **sign into GitHub**, if you're not signed in already.
+5. Then it will ask if you want to authorize to GitHub.
+You do!
+6. Once you've authorized to GitHub, your browser will tell you you're done, and you can **switch back to your terminal**.
+It should have output that includes a line starting with "Cloning into", some lines starting with "remote" and some more lines starting with "Receiving".

+**If you got the output from the last step**, then _you're all set_ to work in the cloud and collaborate with anyone in the world through GitHub.

+**If you _didn't_ get that output**, then ask your instructor.
+I'm sure they'll help.

+## Final Thoughts

+ Believe it or not, we've worked to cut a _lot_ of steps out of installing all these standard code collaboration tools (wait... this could have been _more_ difficult??).
+Setting up Homebrew, Git, and GitHub is famously an _awful lot_.
+And as new developers, this is especially challenging.
+But it's a necessary step since so much of what we do now lives under version control and in the cloud.

+ If you got stuck, we'll _always_ help you get unstuck, whether it's in code or with tech support needs.

+ If you finished all of the above, then congratulations, you now have all the tools you need to work with each other's code, turn in _your_ code to the instructors, start new side projects and store them in the cloud, contribute to open source projects, and so much more.

+ Well done!